 Let’s Get Strategic: Creating A Content Strategy That Works

 To keep up online, it’s standard to churn out content just to tread water.
 All this published content reflects the core message of your business, whether you’re steering that story or not.
 If you want to start swimming you need to create a content strategy.
 So what is involved in creating a content strategy, exactly?

-You might have heard this ambiguous term before: Content Strategy.
-Is it a top secret plan kept under lock-and-key?
-Is it a mythical creature that brings your business good luck if you rub it three times?
-Sure, in the sense that you make your own luck!
 Your content strategy is a step-by-step plan for owning your digital channels and steering clear from distractions.
 It’s a vehicle for your brand story, giving all this content purpose and direction, so you can enjoy a smile-worthy ROI.
-Not only will your content strategy strengthen your social media game, but you will also develop optimal methods for increasing brand awareness, turn more loyal followers into customers, and keep all your content creators on the same page.
+Not only will your content strategy strengthen your social media and email marketing game, but you will also develop optimal methods for increasing brand awareness, turn more loyal followers into lifelong customers, and ensure all your content creators are speaking the same language.

-Before you dive into strategic execution, screw the lid off your imagination and let that puppy roam free.
-Come up with brilliant, bold and borderline terrible strategizing ideas.
+Before you dive into strategic execution, screw the lid off your imagination and let that magic roam free.
+Collaborate with your team to create new, brilliant, bold and borderline terrible strategizing ideas.
 The broader your brainstorming session, the more you have to work with when it’s time to narrow things down.
 Some tips:

-- Refer back to specific details about your persona – If you’re backed against the wall, think about your audience persona.
-Maybe they’re soccer moms who would get a kick out of a granola bar that looks like Brad Pitt (get it, kick …).
-Maybe they’re college boys who’d love a shampoo that makes their girlfriend’s dad love them.
+If you’re backed against the wall, think about your audience persona.
+Maybe they’re soccer moms who would get a kick out of a granola bar that looks like Brad Pitt.
+Maybe they are college boys who’d love a shampoo that makes their girlfriend’s dad love them.
+See the though line here?
+Your content strategy should consider your target market’s key behaviors, purchase motivations and desires.

-- Try a different angle – Testing different ways to reach your audience can go a long way.
-Maybe that’s with brand tone, visual communication techniques, or UX technology.
-Say you own a green juice company and you’re struggling to create original, engaging content.
-Let’s say your audience is mostly 20 to 30 year-old, yogis who work part-time jobs in customer service and shop at Trader Joe’s.
-You’re audience already knows about the healthy ingredients and benefits in your juice, and they’re hungry for something different.
+Let’s say your audience is mostly 20 to 30 years-old, holistic health enthusiasts who work part-time jobs in customer service and shop at Trader Joe’s.
+Your audience already knows about the healthy ingredients and benefits in your juice, and they’re hungry for something different.
 New plan of action: double down on inspiration.
-Look at what personas care about and help them envision how your product lines up with those goals in specific ways.
+Look at what your target market cares about and guide them to envision how your product lines up with those goals in specific ways.
 Some ideas:

 - Position your green juice as a healthy alternative to energy drinks, a wonder beverage that supports them as they write a 30-page term paper in one night.